 4.3 Preparation of Solution

 4.3.1 Prepare a solution of the material at the working strength.
 The water used for dilution may be either distilled water saturated with air by bubbling, or hard water containing 300 parts per million of calcium carbonate.
 Prepare the solution by pasting and then dissolution in the chosen water, previously warmed to 50 °C. It is necessary to mix very gently to prevent the formation of foam.
-Keep the solution at 50 ± 2 °C, without stirring, until the test is made.
+Keep the solution at 50 °C ± 2 °C, without stirring, until the test is made.
 The age of the solution, at the time of the measurement, should be not less than 30 min nor greater than 2 h.

 4.3.2 Other conditions than those specified above (for example, hardness of the water, temperature) may be chosen provided that they are mentioned in the test report.